Lukmanern/mengundang-test-case/README.md

 5. ComplexUser and SimpleUser must understand the format or guidelines for recording testing results and processes.

+## Steps

+Note: Not all points/steps may be adopted.
+Here are the steps in conducting web application testing using the grey-box method:

+- Understanding Specification: Reading and understanding the specification and requirements of the tested application.

+- Code Analysis: Analyzing the code to understand how the application works and identifying which parts need to be tested.

+- Test Case Selection: Selecting test cases to be executed based on code analysis and specifications.

+- Test Data Creation: Creating test data to test the application and ensure that everything functions as expected.

+- Test Environment Setup: Preparing the test environment by installing the required software and configuring the test environment.

+- Running Test Cases: Running test cases using the created test data.

+- Recording Results: Recording test case results and identifying any issues found.

+- Reporting Results: Reporting test case results to the development team and/or project management for further action.

+The grey-box method is a combination of black-box and white-box methods, so in the code analysis stage, it is only done to understand how the application works, not to make changes to the application code.

 ## Payload XSS

 ```